Purity Kajuju Gitonga

-Purity Kajuju Gitonga (born 12 May 1996) is a female Kenyan mountain runner and long-distance runner.
+Purity Kajuju Gìtonga (born 12 May 1996) is a female Kenyan mountain runner and long-distance runner.

-Career
+Biography

 She won a gold medal in the team event at the 2018 World Mountain Running Championships in Andorra.
 She was runner-up at the World Mountain Running Association (WMRA) Mountain Running World Cup at Grossglockner Berglauf in 2019 and 2021.
 She won the inaugural Mt.
 Kenya Mountain Running Championship in Meru County in 2021.

-In June 2023, she won the World Athletics Bronze Label Race over 10km on the roads in Karlovac, Croatia.
-Later that year, she won the Hamburg 10km road race and the Udine half marathon in Italy.
+In June 2023, she won the World Athletics Bronze Label Race over 10 km on the roads in Karlovac, Croatia.
+Later that year, she won the Hamburg 10 km road race and the Udine half marathon in Italy.

-In April 2024, she won the Paderborner Osterlauf 10km race in Paderborn, Germany.
+In April 2024, she won the Paderborner Osterlauf 10 km race in Paderborn, Germany.
 In October 2024, she won the Bilbao Night Marathon in a time of 1:08:52.
 She was runner-up at the 2024 Prievidza 10Km Road Race.

 In February 2025, she set a 3000 metres indoors personal best of 8:39.36, running in Ostrava.
 She was selected for the 3000 metres race at the 2025 World Athletics Indoor Championships in Nanjing in March 2025, Kenya's sole representative in the women's 3000m race.